Mohammad-b0/hip-vpls/README.md

 ## About

-Virtual Private LAN Services (VPLS) are commonplace in modern networking.
 This repository contains an implementation of VPLS based on the Host Identity Protocol (HIP) with **IPsec Authentication Header (AH)** as the data plane security mechanism.

 ## Introduction